We ask a lot of company logos.

 These sorts of moves often bring major changes to the scope and quality of your unique value proposition.
-As such, it makes sense that the image of your company would change, too.
+As such, it makes sense that the brand identity of your company would change, too.
 Moreover, if such moves are really a good thing, a change in the logo will be a boost to marketing your new value.

 Your business is spinning off from a parent company